onionpancakes/henge/README.md

 * Aggressively transform vectors into `React.createElement` calls at compile time.
 * No runtime vector interpretation.
 * Support the templating of `React.createElement` as transparently as possible with JSX semantics.
-  * No (pointless) mapping between camelCase and hypen-case props keys.
+  * No mapping between camelCase and hypen-case props keys.
 Use camelCase just like normal React.
   * Support user defined components with a consistent syntax.
   * Support React features (e.g. `React.Fragment`, contexts, etc...) with as little library maintenance as possible.
 * Extendable core api with good defaults.
-* Explore the bleeding edge of Clojure.

-## Install
+### Install

 Add Henge's git coordinate to your `deps.edn`.